walterhiggins/ScriptCraft/README.md

 ScriptCraft
 ===========

-A Minecraft mod that lets you build using Javascript
+A Minecraft mod that lets you build using Javascript.

 Description
 ===========